Zamindars of Bengal: Cultural contributions

 Banglapedia further states that "Zamindars developed a system of zamindari management of their own through their privileged hereditary position and built up their courts and a style of private life vying with each other in pomp and grandeur.
 The landed aristocracy of the pre-British period included few absentee zamindars.
 Those who retained their official position as qanungos or chowdhuris were zamindars of the same locality.
 Consequently, the social life and public activities of the landed class were usually confined within the bound of their 'little kingdoms'.
 Their luxurious lifestyle boosted local crafts and small-scale industries like fine quality cotton textiles, exquisite silks, jewellery, decorative swords and weapons.
 Again, the extravagance of the prime zamindars in socio-religious festivities helped in no less degree the circulation of wealth in the society.
 Their darbars (courts) were modelled after the nawabs', and the Mughal dress, food, art and architecture were emulated which paved the way for a synthesis between the Turko-Persian and the indigenous cultures".
 The chieftains of the Chittagong Hill Tracts also engaged in elaborate ritual ceremonies.

 The Zamindars of Bengal were great patrons of the arts.
 Many libraries were established by zamindars under British rule.
 The Great Bengal Library Association was formed in 1925.
 Zamindars established museums like the Varendra Research Museum and the Dacca Museum (which later became the Bangladesh National Museum).
 They set up numerous educational institutions like the Ahansullah School of Engineering.
-The Tagore family became pioneers of the Bengali Renaissance.
-Writers like Mir Mosharraf Hossain, Begum Rokeya and Michael Madhusudan Dutt were born and brought up on zamindar estates.
+The Tagore family and the Janbazar Raj became pioneers of the Bengali Renaissance among the Hindu population.
+Writers like Mir Mosharraf Hossain, Begum Rokeya, Annada Munshi, and Michael Madhusudan Dutt were born and brought up on zamindar estates.

 The zamindars built their mansions in the Indo-Saracenic style.